-Examinations have been central to the College's work since it was founded in 1864.
+Accreditation has been central to the College's work since it was founded in 1864.

-Both in the United Kingdom as well as abroad, the College's diplomas remain as highly prized now as they were more than a century ago, not least because they continue to demand the combination of technical and interpretative skill with stylistic, analytical and historical understanding that marks out the truly accomplished musician: the Certificate (CertRCO) validates ‘reliable and confident musicianship', Associateship (ARCO) ‘professional competency' and Fellowship (FRCO) ‘professional expertise', while the Licentiateship in Teaching (LTRCO) and the Choral Directing Diploma (DipCHD) validate ‘professional expertise' in those particular skills.
+In the United Kingdom as well as abroad, the College's diplomas remain as highly prized now as they were more than a century ago, not least because they continue to demand the combination of technical and interpretative skill with stylistic, analytical and historical understanding that marks out the truly accomplished musician: the Certificate (CertRCO) validates ‘reliable and confident musicianship', Associateship (ARCO) ‘professional competency' and Fellowship (FRCO) ‘professional expertise', while the Licentiateship in Teaching (LTRCO) and the Choral Directing Diploma (DipCHD) validate ‘professional expertise' in those particular skills.

-All the College's qualifications are structured in a modular fashion so that they can be gained cumulatively; many candidates now successfully progress towards RCO qualifications in this manner.
+All the College's qualifications are structured in a modular fashion so that they can be gained cumulatively; many candidates successfully progress towards RCO qualifications in this manner.
 The College runs preparatory day-courses and workshops, it offers library resources to candidates, and past written and organ test papers are readily available from this website.
-I cannot emphasise enough that the most vital and valuable part of the process is the preparation and study before the examination.
+The College's virtual campus, iRCO, offers members a range of online learning and teaching materials at all levels.